Mollie Kyle: Osage Indian Murders

 In 1917, Mollie married Ernest Burkhart, a nephew of William King Hale.
 The couple had three children: Elizabeth, James, and Anna.
 Anna died of whooping cough as a child.
 After their marriage, Ernest and Hale conspired to kill Mollie's family in order to gain control of their Osage headrights in what would become the most famous of the Osage Indian murders.

-In 1918 her sister, Minnie Smith, died of a "wasting illness" now believed to have been poisoning.
+In 1918 her sister, Minnie Smith, died of a "wasters illness" now believed to have been poisoning.
 Anna Brown, another sister, was shot and killed in May 1921.
 The next month her mother died.
-Another sister, Reta Smith, was killed in an explosion alongside her husband, Bill Smith, and housekeeper in 1923.
-Her cousin, Henry Roan, was killed the same year.
+Another sister, Rita Smith, was killed in an explosion alongside her husband, Bill Smith, and housekeeper in 1923.
+Her ex-husband, Henry Roan, was killed the same year.
 Investigators eventually tied the deaths to Ernest and Hale and the pair were arrested.
 After her husband's arrest, she recovered from a "wasting illness", now widely believed to have been poisoning.
 She divorced Ernest in 1926 after he confessed to his role in the murders.